alexa/ask-sdk-controls/doc/userGuide.md

 ## 5.3.
 Runtime flow

+An ASK SDK `RequestHandler` receives the incoming `Request`.
+The framework provides a runtime (`ControlHandler`) that can be used as a standalone
+`RequestHandler` or incorporated into an existing one.
+The `ControlHandler` drives the processing of each turn as a sequence of phases:

+1. ***Initialization phase***: Constructs a tree of controls and deserializes their state.
+2. ***'Can Handle' phase***: Determines a specific chain of controls in the tree that will handle the input.
+3. ***Handle phase***: Walks the handling chain to make state updates, call business functions, and produce results for the user.
+4. ***Initiative phase (if needed)***.
+Determines a chain of control to *take the initiative* and continue the dialog.
+This phase runs if the handle phase did not take or continue the initiative.
+5. ***Render phase*** Transforms the results into a complete user-facing response that includes speech, APL or both.
+6. ***Shutdown phase*** Collects and serializes the state of each control and returns the complete response.

 The following diagram shows the high-level runtime flow as a `Request` is consumed and a `Response` generated.

 ![Fruit Shop](img/requestHandling.png "High-level runtime flow")

-An ASK-SDK `RequestHandler` receives the incoming Request.
-The `ControlHandler` class is provided by the framework and it implements the `RequestHandler` interface so it can be used either directly or called from within an existing request handler.
-The `ControlHandler` runs the six phases of processing: initialization, canHandle, handle, initiative, render, and shutdown.

 ### 5.3.1.
 Initialization phase